basho/basho_docs/source/languages/en/riak/dev/advanced/bucket-types.md

     riak-admin bucket-type activate user_account_bucket
     ```

     If activation is successful, the console will return `user_account_bucket has been activated`.
-The bucket type is now fully ready to be used.
+The bucket type is now ready to be used.

 ## Client Usage Example